 They don’t tolerate wet soil or soggy feet, and overwatering is the number one cause of issues for them.
 A little neglect is a good thing!

-- How often should you water an African milk tree? – More important than any schedule is to always check the soil before watering.
+- How often should you water an African milk tree? – More important than any schedule is to always check the soil first.
 If it’s damp at all, wait for it to dry out before watering again.

 - When should I water my African milk tree? – Water it when the soil is completely dry, give it a thorough drink, then drain off any excess from the tray.
 If it’s outside, do this in the early morning to allow it to dry before evening.